Overview of AWI

 Environmental

-A critical part of the Anacostia Waterfront Initiative (AWI) is transforming the Anacostia River from one of the most polluted rivers in the nation into a model destination for environmental education, sustainability and recreational fun.
-Restoring the river also includes a number of various initiatives led by the District Department of the Environment (DDOE) to reduce developmental impacts while improving the overall watershed.
+An important aspect of the Anacostia Waterfront Initiative (AWI) is to turn the Anacostia River, which is currently one of the most polluted rivers in the country, into a prime location for environmental education, sustainability, and recreational activities.
+This restoration project also involves several initiatives led by the Department of Energy and Environment (DOEE) to minimize developmental impacts and enhance the overall watershed.

 Economic

 A revitalized Anacostia Waterfront requires substantial financial investment to create sustained economic development to continue to build and maintain its vibrancy.
-With the start and completion of each new project or development come additional prospects for new jobs, businesses and economic opportunity.
-The Deputy Mayor’s Office for Planning and Economic Development (DMPED) leads the District’s effort to successfully manage such opportunities and generate new ones.
+Every new project or development brings new opportunities for job creation, businesses and economic growth.
+The Deputy Mayor's Office for Planning and Economic Development (DMPED) is responsible for managing these opportunities and creating new ones for the District.

 Community

-More than 50,000 District residents live within a 10-minute walk from the Anacostia River, yet few identify themselves as living in a waterfront community.
-The District of Columbia Office of Planning (OP) is leading the District’s efforts to revitalize and reconnect existing communities to the river in more sustainable ways.
-At the same time, DMPED is working to partner with numerous private entities to create new neighborhood projects.
+Despite over 50,000 District residents living within a 10-minute walk from the Anacostia River, very few consider themselves to be part of a waterfront community.
+The District of Columbia's Office of Planning (OP) is spearheading efforts to rejuvenate and reconnect existing communities with the river in more sustainable ways.
+Meanwhile, DMPED is collaborating with multiple private entities to establish new neighborhood projects.

 Recreation

 Through AWI, the District is creating a “RiverPark” system of interconnecting waterfront parks that will ultimately be linked by the Anacostia Riverwalk Trail.
 As of 2010, more than $100 million had been invested in the designing and constructing the RiverPark system.
-At the same time, Nationals Park, RFK Stadium, the DC Armory, Langston Golf Course, Arena Stage, Yards Park and various portions of the Southwest Waterfront, among others, offer additional recreational opportunities.
+Additionally, Nationals Park, RFK Stadium, the DC Armory, Langston Golf Course, Arena Stage, Yards Park, and various portions of the Southwest Waterfront, among others, offer additional recreational opportunities.